ScaledAgileDevOps/SADMF/content/Organization/_index.md

 ### Coder

 This role is the backbone of a SAD implementation.
-The job of the Coder is to transform requirements into machine executable instructions quickly, quietly, and with as few questions as possible.
+The job of the Coder is to transform requirements into machine executable instructions quickly and quietly.
+Coder expertise can be judged by the number of questions.
+Since a Coder is expected to be an expert at data structures and algorithms, fewer questions indicate more expertise.

 ### Quality Authority